neo4j-examples/neo4j-movies-template/README.md

 ### Setting up Swagger

 You can see the demonstration web app is GETing information about movies and people from [http://movieapi-neo4j.herokuapp.com](http://movieapi-neo4j.herokuapp.com).
 However, we want to be able to run the web application locally or from another server.
-To do that, we need our own API.

 [Learn more about Swagger.](Learn more about Swagger.)